 The penalties for offences involving controlled drugs depend on the classification of the drug.
 Penalties for misuse of Class A drugs are more severe that those for Class B drugs, which in turn are more severe than the penalties for Class C drugs.
-The 71 Act also distinguishes in terms of the penalties that may be imposed between the offence of possession and drug trafficking or supplying, with the latter attracting higher penalties.
+The Misuse of Drugs Act also distinguishes in terms of the penalties that may be imposed between the offence of possession and drug trafficking or supplying, with the latter attracting higher penalties.

-It is possible in certain circumstances for charges to be brought against the employer or an employee either under the 71 Act or, the Health and Safety at Work etc. Act 1974.
+It is possible in certain circumstances for charges to be brought against the employer of an employee either under the Misuse of Drugs Act or the Health and Safety at Work etc. Act 1974.
 It would be up to the courts to decide on the circumstances of each case.